cr-eative-dev/Polkadot-Staking-Rewards-Analyzer/README.md

 ### Architecture

-the dAPP has a modular architecture:
+the dApp has a modular architecture:

 - **stores** - central state management with Zustand
 - **components** - reusable UI elements